RedisLabsModules/redisml/docs/index.md

 Redis-ML is a Redis module that implements several machine learning models as Redis data types.

-The stored models are fully operational and support performing the prediction/evaluation.
+The stored models are fully operational and support performing the prediction/evaluation process.

-Redis-ML is a turn key solution for using trained models in a production environment.
-Allowing loading ML models from any platform immediately ready to serve.
+Redis-ML is a turn-key solution for using trained models in a production environment.
+Load ML models from any platform, immediately ready to serve.

 The module includes these primary features: